shifushuimenu/sample-pseudoDM-fortran/README.md

 make
 ```
 This requires that you have `mpif90` installed.
 The resulting executable is called `sample_pseudo_DM`.
-Then, copy the provided test data (see below for a description)
+Then, copy the provided test data for a 12x12 system at U/t=4, inverse temperature = 4 / t and half filling
 ```
 cp _resources/U4.0_mu0.0_L12_beta4.0/Green_ncpu00000_*.dat .
 ```